top of page

 November.
 November is usually not the month people think about gardening.
 The gardens have been cleaned up, leaves have been raked on the beds and the garden is now resting under a thick layer of mulch.
 Our perennials have time to rest and lie dormant until the sun’s warmth tickles them awake come springtime.
 Most of the vegetable gardens are empty though and only some gardeners might still grow under hoops or in greenhouses, but for the most part we have the feeling gardening season is over.

-When I started gardening in our new garden in Hawkesbury back in 2020, I started from scratch in a completely new environment.
-Naturally I searched for advice, for some local guidelines to follow along.
-Frankly, besides some rough tips from the Farmer’s Almanac and lots of good advice from Niki Jabbours books, there was nothing I could apply right away to my particular garden in my particular climatic condition.
-I learned about growing zones, a concept with whom I was not familiar, since we don’t use it in Europe.
-Initially I was confused if it was applicable to vegetable gardening and if it would help me to plan my garden.
-Fairly quickly I realized, growing zones don’t make much sense for me, because I don’t really care about the ‘average minimum temperature’ in winter.
+When we started gardening in our new garden in Hawkesbury back in 2020, we started from scratch in a completely new environment.
+Naturally we searched for advice, for some local guidelines to follow along.
+Frankly, besides some rough tips from the Farmer’s Almanac and lots of good advice from Niki Jabbours books, there was nothing we could apply right away to our particular garden in our particular climatic condition.
+We learned about growing zones, a concept with whom Ines was not familiar, since they don’t use it in Europe.
+Initially we were a bit confused if it was applicable to vegetable gardening and if it would help us to plan my garden.
+Fairly quickly we realized, growing zones don’t make much sense for us, because we don’t really care about the ‘average minimum temperature’ in winter.

-During my research I remembered my grandmothers always going on about the ‘Eisheiligen’ (‘ice saints’), a Garman farmer’s rule to determine the last frost in spring.
+During our research Ines remembered something about her grandmothers.
+They were always talking on about the ‘Eisheiligen’ (‘ice saints’), a Garman farmer’s rule to determine the last frost in spring.
 After that particular time, they’d plant their tomatoes outside.
-This made sense to me, and it made me realize, I care about the last and the first frost date and how hot it can get in summer!
+This made sense to us, and it made us realize, we care about the last and the first frost date and how cold it can get in winter!
 All of a sudden, garden planning was much easier and logical with visible results.

-When I became a Gardenary certified garden coach I deepened this approach and refined this technique for my regional clients.
-Right from the beginning, my goal was to provide my clients with a personalized growing guide for their region for all seasons, which they can follow along year after year.
-Eventually I got the idea to make this knowledge available to more people and the garden planner idea was born.
+When we became Gardenary certified garden coacher we deepened this approach and refined this technique for our regional clients.
+Right from the beginning, our goal was to provide our clients with a personalized growing guide for their region for all seasons, which they can follow along year after year.
+Eventually we got the idea to make this knowledge available to more people and the garden planner idea was born.

 Keep on gardening!